 Power-hungry universe-ruling aspirations aside, terrariums really are little self-sustaining ecosystems.
 Making a terrarium with the kids is just a much cooler way to teach them about ecology and the inter-connectedness of creatures and the planet.

-You can use a light bulb, a mason jar, a vase.
+If none of the above interests you, feel free to use a light bulb, a mason jar, or a vase.
 You can even use the tincture bottle from your collection of pre-1930s apothecary antiques!
 You know, whatever you have lying around.

 Variegated Spider Fern

 Your best bet for plants are ones that work well in a high-humidity environment.
 This is mostly true if you want a closed terrarium.
 I like these for both types of terrariums though because these plants are hearty and hard to kill, which is nice if your little gardener’s thumb is more brown than green.

 Venus flytraps and other carnivorous plants are also a lot of fun.
 (If you have a kid who doesn’t find plants quite as thrilling as you do, this is the way to go.)
 Warning: These can be a little bit more finicky than the others on this list.

 Even though the inhabitants of terrariums won’t need much, I hear all plants enjoy water from time to time.
 Take the time to invest in a cheap mister spray bottle to make sure watering the right amount is easy-peasy.
 This might take some trial and error on your part to get the right amount, but the wise people at your local nursery can help you learn how much water your plants need.